-AFS students arrive into one of five gateway cities in the U.S. – New York, Chicago, Houston, Seattle or Los Angeles.
+AFS students arrive into one of seven gateway cities in the U.S. – New York, Chicago, Dallas, Seattle, Los Angeles, Washington D.C., and Minneapolis.
 They are met at the airport by AFS Staff and Volunteers before being transported to their designated Team of volunteers.
 Local volunteers must orient the students within a week of their arrival with an Arrival Orientation.

 Please note that the arrival of YES students is a little bit different with more arrival dates, and with students typically flying into Washington D.C. for YES-specific orientation before traveling to their host communities.

 While Students are in the U.S.

 Each AFS student and Host Family are assigned a volunteer liaison who checks in with them every month to help identify and resolve any issues.
 Students also attend orientations throughout the year to help with adjustment.
 Often, host families are invited to parts of the orientation too as a chance to receive extra support.
 Liaisons or other designated volunteers also check in regularly with all local schools to be sure they are having a positive experiences hosting our AFS students.

 In addition, volunteers often plan fun, educational or cultural activities for AFS students and families to further enjoy the hosting experience.
 And Sponsored Programs students are required to participate in extra programs that are typically facilitated by the Sponsored Programs Cluster Coordinator.